A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

 \section{Lecture-by-Lecture Preparation}

 This appendix summarizes the preparatory materials and conceptual focus associated with each lecture.
 The intent is to support reproducibility of the course design while keeping the main body of the paper focused on pedagogical rationale and lessons learned.
 Overviews below are descriptive rather than evaluative and reflect the structure of the first course offering.
-Table~\ref{tab:lecture_se_mapping} provides a compact mapping from the lecture sequence to the main SE concerns emphasized in the course.
+Table~\ref{tab:lecture_se_mapping} in the main paper maps the lecture sequence to the SE concerns emphasized in the course.
 For additional guidance, Figure~\ref{fig:course_flow} provides a high-level schematic of the course progression from quantum foundations to QSE topics.